Edit this page

 RawMessage mapper

-For example, the mapper maps between the feature message command response
+The mapper maps between a feature message command response like:

 {